RootCipherX/cybersecurity-splunk-apache-log-analysis/README.md

 With all metrics and visualizations successfully configured, the dashboard was organized, stylized in Dark Theme, and saved.
 The interface provides real-time oversight of critical web infrastructure health.
 To provide an executive summary of the findings for stakeholders, the dashboard was exported as a static PDF report.

 The finalized report confirms exactly 2,000 total web requests, 1,168 successful responses, 376 client errors, and 376 server errors[cite: 1].
-The visualizations successfully track Top Requested URIs, Top Users by IP Address, and geographic Web Traffic by Client IP Addresses[cite: 1].
+The visualizations successfully track Top Requested URIs, Top Users by IP Address, and geographic Web Traffic by Client IP Addresses.

 *   **View the full exported report here:** [Dhananjay_splunk_dashboard_for_web_traffic.pdf](docs/Dhananjay_splunk_dashboard_for_web_traffic.pdf)